 Before you decide on paper training a puppy, you should be aware of the disadvantages of this type of house training.
 In essence, you’re teaching your puppy that it’s ok to relieve himself in the house.
 Your dog is thus never fully house trained.
 He will when given free run of the house look for a place to do his business.
 You have to decide whether you can live with that.
 If not, proper potty training or crate training is your better bet.

 What I do with all my puppies is to properly potty train them during the day.
 I can do this since I work from home.
 Then at night, I confine them to my papered bathroom.
 The very first thing in the morning I take them outside to their outdoor potty area.

 As they get older and their bladder and bowel control improves, the papers remain more and more unused.

 Finally, just a word of caution on confining your puppy for long hours.
-Puppies, just like human beings, require lots of exercise, love and affection and time for socializing.
-Don'tkeep your puppy confined unnecessarily during the day otherwise his physical and emotional development will be impaired.
+Puppies, just like human beings, require lots of exercises, love and affection, and time for socializing.
+Don’t keep your puppy confined unnecessarily during the day otherwise his physical and emotional development will be impaired.

 Compared to other potty training methods, paper training a puppy requires only little input from your side.
 Paper training a puppy is therefore often the only choice if you’re working away from home and cannot leave your puppy outside.
 Be aware though of the drawbacks of paper training a puppy.
 Good luck!